-| ||||||||
+| |||||||||

-| ||||||||
+| |||||||||

-Internal Purity His Divine Grace Om Vishnupad
+His Divine Grace Om Vishnupad

 কৃপা কর বৈষ্ণব ঠাকুর ।

-krpa kara vaisnava thakura "O Vaishnav Thakur!
-Please be merciful!
-Knowing the true relationship I will worship You and my ego will go far away."
-First it is necessary to know the real relationship (sambandha).
+krpa kara vaisnava thakura ‘Please be merciful, Vaishnav Thakur!
+May my ego go away by always worshipping you in full knowledge of the relationship.’
+(Sri Kalyan-kalpataru, Srila Bhaktivinod Thakur) First it is necessary to know the real relationship (sambandha).
 If you worship the Lord knowing the true relationship, your ego will go away.
-If you know the spiritual relationship and worship the Lord, then even a father will offer obeisance to his son.
+If one knows the spiritual relationship and worships the Lord, then even a father will offer obeisance to his son.
 This is a rule.
-If the son is very advanced in Krishna consciousness and serves the Lord, then even his father must pay obeisance to him and address him as "Prabhu" (Master).
-Generally people think, "I am his father, he is younger than me!
-He is my son!"
+If the son is very advanced in Krishna consciousness and serves the Lord, then even his father must pay obeisance to him and address him as ‘Prabhu’ (Master).
+Generally, people think, ‘I am his father, he is junior to me!
+He is my son!’
 This ego is not good.
 If you know the real relationship and practise Krishna consciousness, your ego will go away.
 This is the meaning of these lines from the kirtan.
-Do you understand its meaning?
+Do you understand their meaning?

-'আমি ত বৈষ্ণব' এ বুদ্ধি হইলে
+‘আমি ত বৈষ্ণব’, এ বুদ্ধি হইলে,

-'ami ta vaisnava' e buddhi haile "If I think, 'I am a Vaishnav,' then I will never stop expecting honour from others—my heart will become polluted by the desire for fame and I will end up in hell."
-Somebody thinks, "I have become a Vaishnav!" or "When did you take initiation?
-I took initiation long before you, why must I pay obeisance to you?"
-If you think you have become a Vaishnav, you will not be able to give honour to others.
-We must give honour to everyone—somebody can be young, can be old, but we must offer obeisances to everyone.
-Srila Prabhupad often said, "All of you seated here are my gurus.
-You have taken initiation from me means you have given me mercy."
+‘ami ta vaisnava’, e buddhi haile, ‘If I think, “I am a Vaishnav”, I will never stop desiring honour – my heart will become polluted with the desire for prestige, and I will end up in hell.’
+(Sri Kalyan-kalpataru, Srila Bhaktivinod Thakur) Somebody thinks, ‘I have become a Vaishnav!’ or ‘When did you take initiation?
+I took initiation long before you, why must I pay obeisance to you?’
+If you think that you have become a Vaishnav, you will not be able to give honour to others.
+We must give honour to everyone.
+Somebody can be young, somebody can be old, it does not matter – we must offer obeisances to everyone.
+Srila Prabhupad often said, ‘All of you seated here are my gurus.
+You taking initiation from me means you are giving me mercy.’
 These are very beautiful words.
-A real guru will never say, "I have given you mercy by giving you initiation."
-No. You are giving me mercy by taking initiation from me.
+A real guru will never say, ‘I have given you mercy by giving you initiation.’
+No. On the contrary, ‘You are giving mercy to me by taking initiation from me.’
 A guru must have this kind of mood.
 This is called humility.

 দৈন্য, দয়া, অন্যে মান, প্রতিষ্ঠা বর্জ্জন ।

-dainya, daya, anye mana, pratistha-varjana "Humility, compassion, honouring others, and giving up prestige—become qualified with these four qualities and chant the Name."
-(Srila Bhaktivinod Thakur, Sri Siksastakam Giti) Who has the right to chant kirtan?
-Those who have humility, who have a heart for others, who have honour for others, and who reject any name and fame—those who have these four qualities have the right to chant kirtan.
-This is the way how one must practise Krishna consciousness.
-I am saying all this now here, but in fact I am saying this all to myself—I am saying all this now to teach my own self.
-I am not saying it for you only, I am saying for my own self also.
+dainya, daya, anye mana, pratistha varjana ‘Humility, compassion, honouring others and giving up your own prestige – become enriched with these four qualities and chant the Lord’s Holy Name and glories.’
+(Sri Gitavali, Sri Siksastaka Giti, Srila Bhaktivinod Thakur) Who has the right to chant kirtan?
+Those who have humility, who have a heart for others, who can treat others with respect, and who reject any name and fame – those who have these four qualities have the right to chant kirtan.
+This is how one must practise Krishna consciousness.
+I am saying all this here, but I am in fact saying this all to myself – I am saying all this now to teach my own self.
+I am not saying it for you only, I am saying it for my own self also.
 I too must practise all this.
-I also pray, "O Lord, please let me be like this.
-O Gurudev!
-Please give me some intelligence so that I can become humble, kind, so that I may respect others and leave all desire for prestige."
-I am saying this now so that I too can become like that—if I keep on saying about it, then one day can become like this.
-I am not coming to give advice to you—if I keep on saying about this, then I believe that one day these qualities will come to me.
+I also pray, ‘O Lord, please let me be like this.
+O gurudev!
+Please give me some intelligence so that I can become humble, kind, so that I may respect others and leave all desire for prestige.’
+I am saying all this now so that I too can become like that because if I keep speaking about it, one day I can become like this.
+I am not coming to give advice to you; rather, if I keep speaking about this, then I believe that one day these qualities will come to me.
 We must think in this way.

 দৈন্য, দয়া, অন্যে মান, প্রতিষ্ঠা বর্জ্জন ।